 Remove the foie gras from the fridge to soften to room temperature.
 Cut 2 slices from the bottom of the brioche with a serrated knife.
 Your slices should run the length of the bread and be about ½” thick.
 Using an offset spatula, spread the softened foie gras evenly over the bread slices, edge to edge.
 Place in the fridge to set.

 Carefully unmold your jelly from the dish and place on a cutting board.
 Slice into 2 pieces.
 Remove the foie gras/bread from the fridge and season each with fleur de sel.
 Carefully place a piece of jelly on each slice of bread.
 Using a serrated knife, trim any uneven edges then cut each into 8 squares.
 Put a couple of spoonfuls of powdered peanut butter into a small strainer and sprinkle over the top in an even layer.

-Serving tip: This is a fun canape – have fun with presentation!
-Cut into squares, like we did, or use cutters in different shapes.
+Serving tip: This is a fun canape – have fun with the presentation!
+Cut into squares, as we did, or use cutters in different shapes.
 A 2” fluted biscuit cutter or cute cookie cutter will work well.
 A square of parchment makes a good stencil for the peanut butter powder.
 If you don’t have time to make the jelly, you can always use store-bought jam – the presentation and taste will be different but still delicious!

 Share the Love